 What is your understanding of people?
-Do we naturally argue and conflict, and we always will?
-Or do you believe there is something wrong and amiss with the world that we conflict so much?
-Let’s try on that both are true.
+Do we naturally argue?
+Or do you believe there is something wrong and amiss with the world that causes us to conflict so much?

 To the extent that we feel discomfort from discord is evidence enough that something is “wrong”, out of place.
-If it was completely ordained in nature, nature would make sure it felt okay, or perhaps nothing at all to warrant changing it.
+If it was completely ordained in nature, nature would make sure it felt okay or benign to prevent changing it.
 But conflict does not feel good.
-I’m not talking about a healthy game of basket ball: I’m referring to fighting conflict and the frustration and sometimes harm that it escalates into.
+I’m not talking about a healthy game of basket ball: I’m referring to fighting conflict, and the fear, anger and harm that it escalates into.

-Having said that, there is no way really to avoid it, because nature did something wonderful.
-We are all unique.
+Having said that, there is no way really to avoid it, because nature did something wonderful: we are all unique.
 Separated into bodies, unique as a snowflake or a fingerprint, even identical twins have differences.
-And with that, we see, hear, witness, perceive, remember, retell and are affected by the world in uniqely different ways.
-A husband and wife who have been through everything together in their 30 years of marriage will still argue over the dinner they last shared at the restaurant that was next to the bakery, no it was next to the clock repair shop, and it was nonfat dressing, but oil-based dressing is fat….
+And with that, we see, hear, witness, perceive, remember, retell and are affected by the world in uniquely different ways.
+A husband and wife who have been through everything together in their 30 years of marriage will still argue over the dinner they last shared at the restaurant that was “next to the bakery…” “No! it was next to the clock repair shop, and it was nonfat dressing, not oil-based dressing ” ….
 We comprehend the world, people and ideas to the level at which we are ready to perceive.